Tiki Craze: The Don Ho-waiian Years

 Editor's note - The culture is alive and well again, here on Pituey.com Radio.
 Tune in here every Saturday night at 8 PM (Pacific "Long Beach" time zone), for an hour of old tiki-culture-themed stuff from our vaults.

-The post Long Beach police cite 7 people who bought alcohol for underage decoys, department says appeared first on Long Beach Post News.
+The post Man lying in bed wounded by bullet that came through his ceiling, Long Beach police say appeared first on Long Beach Post News.

-The post Newsom takes on Trump over tariffs he says are hurting California appeared first on Long Beach Post News.
+The post More housing on the California coast?
+Changes at this agency signal a pro-building shift appeared first on Long Beach Post News.